conradakunga/Blog/_posts/2024-11-25-storing-common-application-settings-for-a-net-application-in-macos-osx.md

 | Common Application Data | The directory that serves as a common repository for application-specific data that is used by all users. |
 | Local Application Data | The directory that serves as a common repository for application-specific data that is used by the current, non-roaming user. |

-This code will output these locations to the cosole
+This code will output these locations to the console

 ```csharp
 Console.WriteLine(Environment.GetFolderPath(SpecialFolder.ApplicationData));